kintohub/kintohub-docs/docs/kintoblocks.md

 ## Git Repository, Builds & CI

-### Tagging a Build

-Builds are automatically generated when a KintoBlock is created.
-Tagging a build in a KintoBlock is a similar concept to tagging in GitHub.
-Once a build is tagged, the build can be referenced and deployed through a deployment.
-It’s important to tag stable builds that you have tested and prepared for production use!

-To tag a commit in KintoBlock:

-1. Open the KintoBlock you wish to tag.

-2. Select the branch in your repository, where you have the final version of your KintoBlock that is ready to go!!

-3. In **Builds & Repository section**, click on the **Tag Build** button for the commit that you would like to tag.

-   { Add image of Tag build button in Builds & Repository section }

-4. Now specify the build number.
-We use the form  `MAJOR.MINOR.REVISION` for build numbers.

-   { Add GIF video of entering tag number }

-5. Enter the release notes in the Notes section and then click on the **Tag Build**.

-> Note: Tagging is important when you are preparing for public releases.
-If you want to update the deployment and add a KintoBlock to it, create a tag and select the tag within the deployment.
-This is an easy way to control the released versions of your KintoBlock.

 ### Generating builds for new Commits

 Whenever changes are committed to your repository, you can trigger a new build for your KintoBlock by following the steps mentioned below: